peredaniel/iOS-tech-challenge/README.md

 #### Service and repository layers

 Our first goal consisted in removing the backend calls from the view controllers and create a devoted layer for them.
 For this, we created two layers:
-* Service layer: The services are responsible for calling and notify to whoever is using them of the success or failure of the call, additionally returning the fetched data or the error, if any.
+* Service layer: The services are responsible for performing requests and notifying to whoever is using them of the success or failure of the call, additionally returning the fetched data or the error, if any.
 * Repository layer: The repositories contain use cases of the functions implemented in the service layer, and are responsible for calling those function and convert the model objects returned by the services into *domain* model objects.

 In addition, we implemented a new class of model object, `SearchResponse`, which was the model returned from the services.
 The previously implemented model objects, `Artist` and `Track`, were converted into domain model objects to which the `SearchResponse` could be mapped.